hexuria/ddd-cqrs-es/docs/testing/complex-logic.md

             }])
             .then_expect_revision(1); // Aggregate should now be at revision 1

-        // Test 2: Depositing money on an open account succeeds AggregateFixture::<BankAccount>::new()
+        // Scenario 2: Depositing money on an open account succeeds AggregateFixture::<BankAccount>::new()
             .given(vec![
                 // 1.
 Establish the history: the account is already open